Miners drag UK'S FTSE 100 lower after hawkish ECB; GSK rises | Business

 Miners drag UK'S FTSE 100 lower after hawkish ECB; GSK rises

-UK's top stock index extended losses on Friday, with declines led by miners after some parts of Shanghai announced fresh COVID-19 curbs, while GSK rose as its respiratory vaccine succeeded in a late-stage trial for older adults.
+UK's top stock index fell nearly 1% on Friday, with miners leading the losses after parts of Shanghai announced fresh COVID-19 curbs, while GSK rose as its respiratory vaccine succeeded in a late-stage trial for older adults.
+The blue-chip FTSE 100 index was down 0.9%, while the domestically oriented FTSE 250 index declined 1.0%.

 - Country: